ScalABM/auctions/README.md

 ## "Economy of Things"

-We have started implementing a [proof-of-concept trading platform](https://github.com/EconomicSL/auctions-remote-example) that would allow Internet-of-Things (IoT) enabled devices to trade with one another using our auctions mechanisms.
+We have started implementing a [proof-of-concept trading platform](https://github.com/EconomicSL/auctions-remote-example) that would allow Internet-of-Things (IoT) enabled devices to trade with one another using our auction mechanisms.
+Motivating use case: explore the impact of auction micro-structure on market outcomes by simulating agents representing "smart houses" trading electricity as well as supporting ancillary services, with one another.